prominenceai/deepstream-services-library/docs/api-pipeline.md

     state_change_listener_cb listener, void* user_data);
 ```
 This service adds a callback function of type [dsl_state_change_listener_cb](#dsl_state_change_listener_cb) to a
 pipeline identified by it's unique name.
-The function will be called on every Pipeline `change-of-state` with
+The function will be called on every Pipeline change-of-state with
-current and previous state information and the client provided `user_data`.
+`old_state`, `new_state`, and the client provided `user_data`.
 Multiple calback functions can be
 registered with one Pipeline, and one callback function can be registered with multiple Pipelines.

 **Parameters**